Your membership includes two (2) Mentoring Session credits with a pro writer per membership year.

 What do you want to be when you grow up?
 Alive, a son, a brother, and a friend.

 Singer/songwriter Benita Hill has had her songs recorded in nearly all genres of music-country, rock, pop, jazz, gospel, Broadway and musical theater.
-As a recording artist, she has released seven CDs of her original music to outstanding critical reviews.
-She has toured as a background singer with the Allman Brothers, J.J.Cale, Conway Twitty and many others.
-Hers is the voice of “Santa Baby” for the international Jaguar Automobiles television commercials.
-Her songs have been recorded by Isaac Hayes, Crystal Gayle, Grammy winner Kirk Whalum, Take 6 and more; but she is best know as the co-writer of two number one hit songs by Garth Brooks: “It’s Your Song” and “Two Pina Coladas”.
-She’s also a co-writer with Brooks on “Weekend” for his platinum selling album “Gunslinger” as well as appearing on his multi-platinum selling boxed sets “The Ultimate Collection,”Triple Live “ and newest 2021 release, FUN.
+As a recording artist, she has released seven CDs of her original music ; has toured as a background singer with the Allman Brothers, J.J.Cale, Conway Twitty and many others; and is the voice of “Santa Baby” for the international Jaguar Automobiles television commercials.
+Her songs have been recorded by Isaac Hayes, Crystal Gayle, Grammy winner Kirk Whalum, Kevin Whalum and Take 6 and more; but she is best known as the co-writer of the number-one hit songs by Garth Brooks, “It’s Your Song” and “Two Piña Coladas”.
+She’s also a co-writer with Brooks of the songs “Weekend” for his platinum selling album “Gunslinger” as well as appearing on his multi-platinum selling boxed sets “The Ultimate Collection,”Triple Live “ and his latest 2021 release, FUN.

-Benita’s self-produced documentary, “The Healing Power Of A Song” has been broadcast on public television and on the Blue Highways cable television network as well as co-writing six songs for the international movie musical “Cooking For Two”.
-Her most recent album of original, modern torch songs called NOIR establishes her range as a timeless songwriter and artist of depth, humor and insight.
-And she loves the opportunity to serve as a mentor for NSAI members who wish to improve their craft and learn more about the process and business of songwriting!
+Benita’s self-produced documentary, “The Healing Power Of A Song” has been broadcast on public television and on the Blue Highways cable television network as well as co-writing six songs for the international movie musical “Cooking For Two”, now streaming on Tubi TV.
+Her latest album of original, modern torch songs called NOIR establishes her range as a timeless songwriter and artist of depth, humor and insight.
+And she loves the opportunity to serve as a mentor for NSAI members who wish to improve their craft and learn more about the process and business of songwrtiting!